Dr. Shirley's History Pages

 304 BC

-Ptolemy captures Jerusalem
+Ptolemy captured Jerusalem

 300-270 BC

 Simon the Just - one of the last Men of the Great Assembly.
-Repaired Temple and fortified Jerusalem
+Repaired the Temple and fortified Jerusalem

 287-212 BC